GCR: Geometry-Consistent Routing for Task-Agnostic Continual Anomaly Detection: Method

-We consider unsupervised anomaly detection for industrial inspection under a category-incremental (continual) setting.
-An input image is $x \in \mathbb{R}^{3 \times H_0 \times W_0}$.
-Training data contains only normal images, and categories arrive sequentially.
-Let $\mathcal{C}$ denote the set of all categories and $|\mathcal{C}|=C_{\text{cat}}$.
+We consider unsupervised anomaly detection for industrial inspection under a category-incremental continual setting.
+Training data contain only normal images, and product categories arrive sequentially.
+Let $\mathcal{C}_t$ denote the set of categories observed up to continual step $t$.

-At test time, the category identity is \emph{unknown} and we output (i) a pixel-level anomaly map $M(x)\in\mathbb{R}^{H_0\times W_0}$ and (ii) an image-level anomaly score $\mathrm{score}(x)\in\mathbb{R}$.
-We assume the set of candidate categories available at a given stage is the set of previously observed categories (details in the experimental protocol).
-This setting can be viewed as a multi-head inference problem: each observed category induces its own head, while the system must select a plausible head at inference time without labels.
-Accordingly, we separate (i) a routing rule for head selection and (ii) a within-head scoring rule for anomaly localization.